 Hypoglossal Nerve Stimulation (HNS) therapy is a newly FDA-approved treatment option for patients with sleep apnea.
-Dr. Pasha is one of the few providers to offer this treatment option in Texas.
+There are several companies that are developing this technology such as Inspire.

 Hypoglossal Nerve Stimulation requires the placement of a neuronal (nerve) stimulator under general anesthesia.
 The therapy is a fully implanted system controlled by you with a small handheld sleep remote.
 It is easy to use – simply turn the therapy on before bed and off upon waking up in the morning.
 The implanted system consists of three components: a small generator, a breathing sensor lead and a stimulation lead.
 When activated, the sensor continuously monitors your breathing patterns during sleep and delivers mild stimulation to key airway muscles, which keeps the airway open.
 HNS therapy does not require a mask or oral appliance.